MidnightSkyUniverse/airbnb_price_classifier_with_MLflow/README.md

 gave me slightly better model.

 Once the model was trained and validated with various parameters, I've selected the best performing model and included its parameters in `config.yaml` file.
-The model trained is Random Forest.
+The model is based Random Forest algorithm.

 Weights & Biases are used as repository of artifacts and runs.